contagon/handbook/README.md

 I hope you enjoy!
 I've enjoyed having an easy visualization of changes to see how the church is continuing to focus on Christ, His work, and bringing others unto Him.

+Note, I am not doing this in any official capacity with the church, just on my own accord.

 ## Technical Info

-All the versions are stored in the `editions` folder, with working hyperlinks both to [lds.org](lds.org) and relative links to other chapters.
+All the versions are stored in the `editions` folder, with working hyperlinks both to [churchofjesuschrist.org](https://www.churchofjesuschrist.org/?lang=eng) and relative links to other chapters.
 Additionally, in the `diff` branch, each edition is stored with a tag and a separate commit in the `handbook` folder.
 Links comparing different editions are found in the table above.

 Editions were found via [Church Newsroom](https://newsroom.churchofjesuschrist.org/) and checking the "Summary of Recent Changes" page on [the wayback machine](https://web.archive.org/).